wavefrontHQ/docs/pages/doc/authentication.md

 ### Sandbox Mode (Default Login Enabled)

 In sandbox mode, any user who is authenticated by the corporate ID provider is given access to a default tenant.
-* If that user was never invited to any of the tenants, Tanzu Observability creates a user on the default tenant.
+* If the user was never invited to any of the tenants, we create a user on the default tenant.
-* If the user has been invited to an existing tenant, the user is given access to that tenant, and Tanzu Observability does not create a user on the default tenant.
+* If the user has been invited to an existing tenant, the user is given access to that tenant, and we do not create a user on the default tenant.

 ### Strict Mode (Default Login Disabled)